Charlie Chaplin filmography

-As of 2020, seven of the films Chaplin starred in have been added to the American National Film Registry: Kid Auto Races at Venice (1914), The Immigrant (1917), The Kid (1921), The Gold Rush (1925), City Lights (1931), Modern Times (1936), and The Great Dictator (1940).
-Also selected was Show People (1928), which features Chaplin in an unbilled cameo appearance.
-For his work in motion pictures, Chaplin has a star on the Hollywood Walk of Fame.
+Seven of the films in which Chaplin starred have been added to the Library of Congress National Film Registry: Kid Auto Races at Venice (1914), The Immigrant (1917), The Kid (1921), The Gold Rush (1925), City Lights (1931), Modern Times (1936) and The Great Dictator (1940).
+Also selected was Show People (1928), which featured Chaplin in a cameo.

-Official films
+Chaplin filmography

-In 1964 Chaplin established his official filmography with the publication of his book, My Autobiography.
+In 1964, Chaplin established his official filmography with the publication of his book, My Autobiography.
 The filmography consisted of 80 motion pictures released since 1914.
-Further detail was added to it in David Robinson's 1985 biography, Chaplin: His Life and Art, which included Chaplin's last film, A Countess from Hong Kong (1967), as the 81st entry.
-In 2010 the 82nd film was added with the discovery of A Thief Catcher, an early Keystone film hitherto thought lost.
+Further detail was added by David Robinson's 1985 biography, Chaplin: His Life and Art, which included Chaplin's last film, A Countess from Hong Kong (1967), as the 81st entry.
+In 2010 the 82nd film was added with the discovery of A Thief Catcher, an early Keystone film hitherto thought lost, with Chaplin's involvement previously unconfirmed.

 All of Chaplin's films up to and including The Circus (1928) were silent, although many were re-issued with soundtracks.
-City Lights (1931) and Modern Times (1936) were essentially silent films, although they were made with soundtracks consisting of music and sound effects, with talking sequences in the latter film.
-Chaplin's last five films were all talking pictures.
+City Lights (1931) and Modern Times (1936) were essentially silent films, although they were made with soundtracks consisting of music and sound effects; the latter film also included talking sequences.
+All of Chaplin's last five films were talking pictures.
 Aside from A Countess From Hong Kong, all of Chaplin's films were photographed in 35mm black-and-white.

+Unlike many of his contemporaries, Chaplin's film canon substantially survives, with only a handful of his films considered lost (one, A Woman of the Sea, due to Chaplin's own actions).

 Except where otherwise referenced, the release dates, character names, and annotations presented here are derived from Chaplin's autobiography, Robinson's book, and The Films of Charlie Chaplin (1965) by Gerald D. McDonald, Michael Conway, and Mark Ricci.